simeononsecurity/simeononsecurity.ch/content/articles/ransomware-protection-strategies/index.en.md

 This incident highlighted the importance of **robust backup strategies** and the need for well-tested **disaster recovery plans** to minimize the impact and potential devastation of ransomware attacks.

 The NotPetya attack exploited a **vulnerability in the update mechanism** of the tax accounting software, allowing the malware to infiltrate and spread across networks.
 Once inside a system, it encrypted files and demanded a **ransom payment in Bitcoin**.
-However, unlike traditional ransomware attacks, the primary objective of NotPetya was not financial gain but rather **widespread destruction**.
+However, unlike traditional ransomware attacks, the primary objective of NotPetya wasn't financial gain but rather **widespread destruction**.

 The attack affected major multinational companies, including **shipping giant Maersk**, **pharmaceutical company Merck**, and **food manufacturer Mondelez International**.
 These companies experienced significant disruptions in their operations, with some estimating losses in the **hundreds of millions of dollars**.